 Many of our American conceptions of what a “traditional” Christmas is comes from this time in Victorian history.
 Indeed, Queen Victoria of England had married less than three years before the publication of this book.
 Her German husband Prince Albert brought some of his native customs to England (including the Christmas tree), beginning some of the traditions of Victorian Christmas.

+The original title was A Christmas Carol.
+Being a Ghost Story of Christmas.
 The telling of melodramatic ghost stories especially around Christmas time was a popular practice during the Victorian period.
 Dickens’ fascination with ghost stories, mesmerism, and spiritualism led him to include ghostly apparitions in his other works as well.
 As a teenager, a particular favorite of Dickens was the penny weekly magazine The Terrific Register which covered topics of murder and ghosts.
 Reading it, he said he would “make myself unspeakably miserable, and frighten my very wits out of my head.”

 In the mid-seventeenth century, the Cromwellian Revolt in England had abolished the celebration of Christmas as well as the monarchy.
 Though the monarchy was subsequently “restored,” the traditions of the winter holiday never quite recovered.
 But the earlier religious proscription was not the only cause of the decline of Christmas.
 Even by the beginning of the nineteenth century, the Industrial Revolution, especially in the north of England, was changing the communities that still tenuously kept the customs of their ancestors.